blanu/freefallcdn/readme.md

 # FreefallCDN

-Forked from DryDrop

-Deploy static web sites to Google App Engine by pushing to GitHub.
+Deploy static web sites by pushing to GitHub.